 Distance Programs and Courses

 Associate Dean: Anne Zalenski

 The University of Iowa offers a number of degree and certificate programs available entirely by distance education.
 These programs of study are supported by hundreds of courses that are offered through various delivery methods.
 The division also offers on-site programming in the Quad Cities, Sioux City, Des Moines, and at Iowa Lakeside Laboratory.

 The University has established partnerships with all of Iowa's community colleges so that Iowans who earn an associate's degree at their community college can continue to live and work in their communities while earning a degree from the University of Iowa.

 For information about programs, procedures, and enrollment, contact the Division of Continuing Education.

 The Bachelor of Applied Studies (B.A.S.) is designed for graduates of community colleges who wish to complete a bachelor's degree by distance education.
 The degree may be completed entirely online or through a combination of on-site and online course work.
 Students may earn credit toward the degree through several types of courses, including web-based guided independent study courses, semester-based online courses, extension courses at sites throughout Iowa, and regular session courses.

 The B.A.S. is a general undergraduate degree without a traditional academic major.
 Students can design an individual program or select from four optional emphasis areas: creative writing, human relations, justice studies, and political science.
-Applicants to the B.A.S. program must hold an A.A.A., an A.A.S., or an A.S. degree.
+Applicants to the B.A.S. program must hold an associate degree.
 The B.A.S. is awarded by University College and is administered by the Division of Continuing Education.

 Bachelor of Business Administration